 - strangulation in a bed frame that allows part of an infant's body to pass through an area while trapping the baby's head, or from dangling cords

-Babies should always be placed to sleep on their backs on a firm mattress without any pillows, blankets, toys, stuffed animals, or other items.
+Babies should always be placed to sleep on their backs on a firm mattress or other firm sleep surface (such as in a portable crib) without any pillows, blankets, toys, stuffed animals, or other items.

 Because of the risks involved, the American Academy of Pediatrics (AAP) and the U.S. Consumer Product Safety Commission (CPSC) warn against bed-sharing.
 The AAP does recommend the practice of room-sharing without bed-sharing.
 Sleeping in the parents' room but on a separate surface lowers a baby's risk of SIDS.